 As well as the unpleasant bad breath this produces, the rapid increase of bacteria that spread in the body can cause damage to other organs.
 The immune system is permanently working overtime, which puts a great strain on the body, making it more susceptible to infection.

 Dental hygiene is essential throughout the dog's life, but especially so in aging dogs.
-Ensuring your dog is used to teeth brushing as a puppy is a preventive measure that will help to preserve the quality and health of its teeth for the whole of its life.
+Learning how to brush dog teeth and ensuring your dog is used to teeth brushing is a preventive measure that will help to preserve the quality and health of its teeth.
 Diet has an important role to play here.
 The formulation and even the physical characteristics of kibbles—size, shape, hardness—can help to slow down the build up of dental plaque.

 Slower digestive transit